Leisure Suit Larry: Reloaded

 Leisure Suit Larry: Reloaded is a point-and-click adventure game released on June 27, 2013, by N-Fusion Interactive, Intermarum and Replay Games working with series creator Al Lowe and intellectual property holder Codemasters.
-The game is available for Microsoft Windows via Steam and GOG, OS X, Linux, Android and iOS.
+The game is available for Microsoft Windows via Steam and GOG, macOS, Linux, Android and iOS.
 It is an enhanced remake of the 1987 Sierra On-Line adventure game Leisure Suit Larry in the Land of the Lounge Lizards.
 It is the second remake of this game, following the 1991 remake, which featured VGA graphics.

 Development was crowdfunded via Kickstarter, and claims the title of "first major video game to be released with funding from Kickstarter", being the first release among major crowdfunded games in the video game crowdfunding boom following the successful funding of Broken Age.

 Gameplay

 Like the first (1991) remake of Leisure Suit Larry in the Land of the Lounge Lizards, the game employs a point-and-click interface over the original 1987 version's text parser.
 The game consists of a variety of puzzles, which can be solved by looking at, picking up, licking, talking to or using items on a variety of objects and people in the game.

 There are five buildings in the game: Lefty's Bar, a mini-mart, a love chapel, a multi-floor casino, and a disco club.
 The locations are fully explorable to the player from the beginning of the game, although somewhat limited by the money in Larry's wallet, as he needs to pay a cab fare to travel around.
 Larry can always earn additional money by gambling on the slot machines that are placed all over Lost Wages, but should he run entirely out of money, a local bum will take pity on him and hand him some change to help him get back on his feet.